 Evan Desmond Yee is a contemporary artist working out of his studio in Brooklyn.
-His introduction to the arts was through representational painting and, over time, took an interest in sculpture.
+His introduction to the arts was through representational painting.
+Over time, Yee took a strong interest in sculpture.
 Now, Yee has diversified his craft in a variety

 Creating objects that imitate new technology and advertising, Yee explores Utopian idealisms of today.
-Yee still claims he works representationally, but in the semiotics of popular visual culture and symbols.
+Yee still claims he works representationally, yet his art is in dialogue with the semiotics of popular visual culture and symbols.

 a sculptor and a fabricator.
 Employing a diversity of material practices allows him to skillfully imitate a manufactured and commercial aesthetic.
-By pulling familiar forms and ideas from contemporary culture, then recombining them, Yee critiques
+By pulling familiar forms and ideas from contemporary culture to then recombine them, Yee critiques

 Utopian idealisms brought on by the current tech boom.

-Evan has shown in a number of galleries up and down the Northeast.
+Evan has shown in a number of galleries throughout the Northeast.
 In 2014 he worked closely with the Parrish Art Museum to create the installation of a faux tech store.
 Since that time, the installation has moved from gallery to gallery in different

-artwork practice, Evan maintains an art, design and fabrication studio as a part of Liberty Labs Est. 2016, in Redhook, Brooklyn.
+practice, Evan maintains an art, design and fabrication studio as a part of Liberty Labs, Est. 2016 in Redhook, Brooklyn.
 Liberty Labs is a non-profit organization that hosts designers/ makers/ artists who want to grow their own businesses.

 Here, Evan works with clients to design custom interiors, furniture, and artwork.
 In the past, Evan has done work for Rick Owens, Totokaelo, Donna Karan, Gaiam and more.